kirstenstark/typing_RTs_JS/README.md

 ## Citation

-If you decide to use this codde, I'd be happy if you would cite it: Stark, K. (2021).
-Stringmatch_typed_naming.
+If you decide to use this code, I'd be happy if you would cite it: Stark, K. (2021).
+Typing_RTs_JS.
 GitHub Repository. [https://github.com/kirstenstark/typing_RTs_JS](https://github.com/kirstenstark/typing_RTs_JS)

 ### Any comments, suggestions, extensions?